shopware5/devdocs/source/developers-guide/elasticsearch/index.md

         )
 )
 ```
 In this case, the query contains two `MultiMatchQuery` sub queries as `SHOULD` query.
-Additional the query contains the parameter `minimum_should_match` with value `1`, which means that one of the queries has to match.
+In addition, the query contains a parameter `minimum_should_match` with a value of `1`, which means that one of the queries has to match.
-The new `SearchTermQueryBuilder` adds now an additional `MultiMatchQuery` for the new field `my_name` which stored in `attributes.properties.swag_es_product`:
+The new `SearchTermQueryBuilder` now adds an additional `MultiMatchQuery` for the new field `my_name` which is stored in `attributes.properties.swag_es_product`:
 ```php
 $matchQuery = new MultiMatchQuery(
     ['attributes.properties.swag_es_product.my_name'],